 Since babies grow into and out of clothing so quickly, chances are good that a yard sale is going to have loads of baby clothes.
 In fact, many of the advertisements in the local papers list when baby items and clothing are available.

-Make a point of getting there extremely early, as soon as it opens, to get the best selection.
+Make a point of getting there extremely early, as soon as it opens, to get a good selection.